d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

-While you might think that neurons, layers, and models give us enough abstractions to go about our business, it turns out that we'll often want to express our model in terms of a components that are large than an indivudal layer.
+While you might think that neurons, layers, and models give us enough abstractions to go about our business, it turns out that we will often want to express our model in terms of a components that are large than an indivudal layer.
 For example, when designing models, like ResNet-152, which possess hundreds (152, thus the name) of layers,